A squared smoothing Newton method for semidefinite programming: A squared smoothing Newton method

 Then one can check that $ \left[(1+\mu_c)\cI - V\right]^{-1} V (H) = P\left[ \hat \Omega \circ \left(P^THP\right)\right] P^T $, $\forall H\in \S^n$.
 If $\abs{\alpha} + \abs{\beta} \ll n$, one may use the following scheme to compute

 On the other hand, if $n - \abs{\alpha} \ll n$, one may consider using the following scheme to compute

 where $\tilde \Omega := \frac{1}{\mu_c}E - \hat \Omega$ would have more zero entries than $\hat\Omega$.
 As a consequence, since the Huber function maps any non-positive number to zero, we can exploit the sparsity structure in $\hat \Omega$ or {$\tilde \Omega$} to cut down the computational cost.
-However, if the CHKS-smoothing function is used, we will get dense matrices and the aforementioned sparsity structure will be lost. {This also explains why we choose the Huber function instead of the CHKS function to perform the smoothing of the projection operator.} }
+However, if the CHKS-smoothing function is used, we will get a dense counterpart and the aforementioned sparsity structure will be lost.
+Theoretically, both Huber-based and CHKS-based smoothing Newton methods share the same convergence properties.
+From our numerical experience, the practical performance of both methods in terms of the total number of CG iterations are also similar.
+Thus, reducing the computational costs in matrix-vector multiplications definitely makes the Huber-based method more efficient than the CHKS-based method.
+This also explains why we choose the Huber function instead of the CHKS function to perform the smoothing of the projection operator.
+Other than the CHKS smoothing function, one can also compare the practical performance of the Huber function with other smoothing functions, but we leave it as a topic for future investigation.

+When compared with IPMs, the proposed algorithm demonstrates some advantages from the computational perspective.
+To see this, let $\mu = \inprod{X}{Z}/n$ be defined as in Remark \ref{remark-conv-ipm}.
+It is known that an IPM typically computes the search direction in each iteration via solving an $m\times m$ linear system whose coefficient matrix is defined as: